 - Alumni Career Network, a database of alumni who have volunteered to be contacted by students for information and help.
 It tends to be outdated but a great resource to start with.
 (To find it log in to Agora-My Services-Career Services, which brings you to the online community.
 Click on “Alumni Career Network”, then click “search for a career advisor.”)

 - LinkedIn, a social networking sight for professionals.
-This is probably the most effective and updated way to find alumni.
+You need to have a strong profile on Linked In.
+See this link for tips.
+This is also the most effective and updated way to find alumni.
 See this handout for instructions on finding BC Alumni.

 - Alumni Directory.
 Students do not have access to this but alumni do, also the staff members at the Career Center, and Amy Donegan can log you in.
 Under “advanced search” you can find alumni by company.
 This is also housed on the BC online community .